and all through Seminole land

-In towns near and far, bands will be marching, cheerleaders will be jumping and yelling, the teams will be fired up and parents will be anxiously watching for their son or daughter down on the field under the Friday night lights.
+This Saturday, August 22, the Seminole County Indians travel to Albany to open the 2015 high school football season with a scrimmage game against a northern bunch of Indians from Albany High.
+In towns near and far, bands will be marching, cheerleaders will be jumping and yelling, the teams will be fired up and parents will be anxiously watching for their son or daughter down on the field under the Friday (or in our case this week, Saturday) night lights.

 And once again this season, the Donalsonville News will be there on the sidelines and in the stands to capture every play, every cheer and every musical note from the Green Machine Band, as it all combines together to create the anxiously awaited atmosphere of an evening dedicated exclusively to Seminole County High School football and all that it means to bleed green.